strohne/volker/cran-comments.md

 0 errors | 0 warnings | 0 notes

+* This is the release of version 2.0.1
+* Removed the rendered skeleton.html from the markdown template folder (it sneaked into the last release, in consequence folders instead of single files were created)
+* No reverse dependencies found.
+* No issues in the CRAN Package Check Results

+## R CMD check results

+0 errors | 0 warnings | 0 notes

 * This is the release of version 2
 * No reverse dependencies found
 * Removed non-ASCII characters from the example dataset